 ARTICLE 1 NAME

-This organization shall be known as Sporting Indiana FC (hereinafter “THE CLUB”) and shall be affiliated with the Indiana Youth Soccer Association, Inc. (hereinafter “IYSA”), United States Youth Soccer Association (hereinafter "USYS A") and the United States Soccer Federation (hereinafter “USSF”).
+This organization shall be known as Sporting Indiana FC (“THE CLUB”) and shall be affiliated with the Indiana Youth Soccer Association, Inc. (“IYSA”), United States Youth Soccer Association (“USYS A”) and the United States Soccer Federation (“USSF”).

 ARTICLE 2 PURPOSE

-THE ASSOC IATION shall develop, promote and administer a youth soccer club for players residing primarily in Madison County and surrounding areas on behalf of teams, players, coaches, referees, parents and administrators consistent with the bylaws, policies and procedures of IYSA, USYSA, USSF and the United States Olympic Committee (“USOC”).
+THE CLUB shall develop, promote, and administer a youth soccer club for players residing primarily in Hancock and Madison County and surrounding areas on behalf of teams, players, coaches, referees, parents, and administrators consistent with the bylaws, policies, and procedures of IYSA, USYSA, USSF, and the United States Olympic Committee (“USOC”).

 ARTICLE 3 OFFICES

-The principal office of THE ASSOCIA TION shall be located in the State of Indiana.
+The principal office of THE CLUB shall be located in the State of Indiana.
 The address of the resident agent of THE CLUB required by the Indiana Not-For-Profit Corporation Act of 1991 may be, but need not be, identical with the principal office of THE CLUB.
 The address of the principal office and the designation of the resident agent may be changed from time to time as authorized by the Board of Directors.

-ARTICLE 4 SEASONAL PLAYI NG YEAR AND FISCAL Y EAR
+ARTICLE 4 SEASONAL PLAYI NG YEAR AND FISCAL YEAR

-1

 The seasonal playing year of THE CLUB shall begin on the first day of August in each year and end on the last day of July in the following year.
 The Board of Directors shall determine the fiscal year.

 ARTICLE 5 MEMBERSHIP

-THE CLUB will not discriminate against any individual on the basis of race, color, religion, age, sex or national origin.
+THE CLUB will not discriminate against any individual on the basis of race, color, religion, age, sex, sexual orientation, or national origin.

 5.1 Types Of Members/Memberships

-Membership in THE CLUB is comprised of two types of Members.

-1. Members who are Parent(s), Guardians or Representatives of Players

-2. Allied Member Organizations
+Membership in THE CLUB is comprised of the Parents, Guardians, or Representatives of the Players.
+There shall be no more than one Member associated with each Player of THE CLUB.
+If a Family has more than one Player playing for THE CLUB at any given time, the family shall constitute one Member for purposes of Voting Rights under Section 5.2-2 of the Bylaws and determining a quorum under section 5.6-3 of the Bylaws.
+A Family shall be defined as a social unit consisting of one or more adults together with the children they care for.

-5.2 Members who are Parent(s), Guardians or Representatives of Players
+5.2 Members who are Parents, Guardians or Representatives of Players

-5.2-1 Definition

-Members who are Parent(s), Guardians or Representatives of a Player(s) registered with

-THE CLUB.

-5.2-2 Adherence to Standards
+5.2-1 Adherence to Standards

-Each Member who is a Parent(s), Guardians or Representatives of a Player(s) will adhere to the Bylaws, policies and procedures of THE CLUB, and IYSA, USYSA, USSF and USOC where applicable.
+Each Member who is a Parent, Guardian, or Representative of a Player will adhere to the Bylaws, policies, and procedures of THE CLUB, and IYSA, USYSA, USSF, and USOC where applicable.

-5.2-3 Voting Rights
+5.2-2 Voting Rights

-Members who are Parent(s), Guardians or Representatives of Players that are in good standing with THE CLUB shall have the right to vote at the Annual General Meeting and any special meeting of the membership of THE CLUB.
-Members who are Parent(s), Guardians or Representatives of Players may attend and vote by proxy.
+Members who are Parents, Guardians, or Representatives of Players that are in good standing with THE CLUB shall have the right to vote at the Annual General Meeting and any special meeting of the membership of THE CLUB.
+A Member is considered not to be in good standing with THE CLUB if the Member is delinquent in the payment of any membership dues that are owed to THE CLUB at the time of the Annual General Meeting.
+A Member must be present at the Annual General Meeting in order to vote, and may not cast a vote by proxy for any other Member.

-5.3 Allied Member Organizations

-5.3-1 Definition

-Allied Member Organizations are those sports organizations, which govern programs in, or allied to, soccer as a sport, do not field teams and are not qualified as Members who are Parent(s), Guardians or Representatives of Players.
-Recognition of an organization by THE CLUB as an Allied Member Organization shall be extended to the governing body

-of the organization, and not to the general membership or programs of the organization.

-5.3-2 Adherence to Standards

-Each Allied Member Organization shall reta in its autonomy but will adhere to the Bylaws, policies and procedures of THE CLUB, and IYSA, USYSA, USSF and USOC where applicable.

-5.3-3 Voting Rights

-Each Allied Member Organization shall be a non-voting member of THE CLUB.

-5.3-4 Fees

-The Allied Member shall pay an annual Allied Member fee as established by THE CLUB’S Board of Directors.
-Allied Member fees shall be due and payable on or before the first day of the current CLUB seasonal year.
+<Sections 5.3, 5.4, and 5.5 have been left intentionally blank>

 5.6 Membership Meetings

 5.6-1 Annual General Meeting of Members